vieron/nanoc_pattern_primer/readme.md

             - ...

   - Add a new rule in nanoc Rules file to use the generated layout (layouts/pattern_primer.html).

      For example:

-        `compile '/pattern_primer/' do
+     <pre>`compile '/pattern_primer/' do
        filter :erb
        layout 'pattern_primer'
-        end`
+     end`</pre>